AkihiroFujimotoChocolate/SkiaSharpDotNetCoreConsoleSamples/README.md

-# SkiaSharp .NET Core Console application Samples
+# SkiaSharp .NET Core Console Application Samples
+Thease samples can for example be used to make .NET Core console application whitch uses SkiSharp the open source 2D graphics library.

 The png files used for input datas are from the below site.

 https://www.irasutoya.com/